-Smart View pages display graphs and charts of an entity's metrics and events during the time range you select, whether minutes or months past.
-Unlike dashboards, which you create, Zenoss Cloud provides Smart View pages for every entity in your environment.
-Smart View pages include information about all the entities on which the anchor entity depends, either in a ranked list of tiles or in an interactive dependency graph.
-Throughout, AI assistants put the most important graphs and any anomalous metric data front and center.
-This unique combination of truly relevant information makes Smart View pages the premier tool for investigating infrastructure and service issues.
+On Smart View pages, you can view information about all the entities on which the anchor entity depends, either in a ranked list of cards or in an interactive dependency graph.
+SmartView leverages AI to prioritize the most important graphs and any anomalous metric data so it's front and center for you to investigate.
+This unique combination of relevant information makes Smart View pages an apt tool for investigating infrastructure and service issues.

 On a dashboard, click on an entity name in the legend of a metric tile.

 On a device page in Collection Zone, click Open in Smart View.